 Is Surat Thani just a place to pass through on the way to somewhere else.
 Like Koh Samui for example?
 Or is it TEFL teacher Heaven?

-Last updated in 2015 by Michael
+Last updated in 2018 by Peter

 The Lonely Planet guidebook says......?

 It basically says that there isn't much to do in Suratthani, though the last one I read is grossly outdated.

 In general, what are the pickings like for an EFL teacher?

 There are over 100 teachers working in and around Surat town.
 Most schools have some kind of English Program and therefore each employs several farang teachers.

 Most contracts at schools are through agencies which offer 30,000 – 35,000฿ a month for 10-month contracts.
 I believe all the pay per hour jobs no longer exist.

 As far as I know the new International School offers around 45,000฿ a month depending on experience.